-If you want to record items from a vendor who's already on the Vendor list, click the down arrow, and select the vendor.
-If the vendor is a new vendor, select Add New from the list, and click Set Up to set up information about the vendor: the address, the credit limit, payment terms, and so on.
-You enter the information in the New Vendor dialog box.
+If you want to record items from a vendor who's already on the Vendor list, click the down arrow and then choose the vendor.
+If the vendor is a new vendor, choose Add New from the drop-down list and then, in the New Vendor dialog box that appears, click Set Up to set up information about the vendor: the address, the credit limit, payment terms, and so on.
+When you're done with the New Vendor dialog box, click Save & Close.